AgoraDesk-LocalMonero/agoradesk-app-foss/README.md

 `const keysMapToken = 'YOUR_MAPBOX_KEY';`

 You will get the app that works without [FCM](https://firebase.google.com/docs/cloud-messaging) services.
-Push noyifications will be received with polling with foreground service (if the app is closed it still works).
+Push notifications will be received with polling with foreground service (if the app is closed it still works).

 ## Translation